wsbiii/Excel-Securities-Pricing/README.md

 Prices forward and future contracts and American and European options using Multi-Period Binomial Models.

 ### Pricing Fixed Income Derivatives with Term Structure Lattices.xlsx
-Prices fixed income derivatives, including bond forward and futures, caplets, and swaps and swaption.
+Prices fixed income derivatives, including bond forward and futures, caplets, and swaps and swaptions.